 How Will My Disability Affect My Long-Term Care Application?

 As mentioned previously, one of the ways your pre-existing condition can affect your long-term care application is by increasing your premium rates.
-This is because of the increased risk an insurer takes on giving you a policy in comparison to someone who has maintained a clean bill of health their entire life.
+This is because of the increased risk an insurer takes on giving insurance to people with a disability in comparison to those who have had a clean bill of health their entire life.

 However, there are other ways your pre-existing condition might affect your LTC insurance.
 Obviously, some companies that don’t specialize in helping disabled clients might deny you, but dishonesty can create an even more problematic situation.

-It’s important to ensure you disclose all information about your disability while applying because if you don’t, you might get the insurance policy, but you will likely have any claims you make denied when the insurance company acquires your full medical records; leaving you uncovered when you need it most.
+It’s important to ensure you disclose all information about your disability while applying because if you don’t, you might get the insurance policy, but you will likely have any claims you make for long-term care costs denied when the insurance company acquires your full medical records; leaving you uncovered when you need it most.

 The Affordable Care Act and Long-Term Care Insurance